fasakinhenry/alx-webstack/README.md

 - [Contributing](#contributing)

 ## Installation
-Follow the steps below to install and set up the Jobstraight web app on your local machine.
+Follow the steps below to install and set up the JobStraight web app on your local machine.

 ### Pre-requisites
 Ensure you have the following installed: